GCuser99/tbXLLerator/README.md

 ## Why?

 My goal in writing this wrapper was to be able to easily design and use high-performance UDF's for large and complex spreadsheet models in a language that I am familiar with - [twinBASIC](https://twinbasic.com).
-Specifically, I'm using UDFs in spreadsheet models along with the [SolverWrapper](https://github.com/GCuser99/SolverWrapper) for model parameter optimization, which requires very fast worksheet execution.
+More specifically, I'm using UDFs in spreadsheet models along with the [SolverWrapper](https://github.com/GCuser99/SolverWrapper) for model parameter optimization, which requires very fast worksheet execution.

 ---